Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 Another, even younger artist who recently caught my attention is the Spanish cellist and gambist Amarilis Dueñas Castán (*1998).
 I sense that her career is on the verge of “taking off” internationally.
 She mentioned studying the Bach Suites.
 However, I doubt that so far she has performed them publicly in their entirety.
 A recording of the Cello Suites (on cello or on the viola da gamba) still requires some maturing (from the snippets that I heard) and is undoubtedly still several years out.
 Nevertheless, she is an artist that is worth keeping an eye on.

-Of course, there are many, many more promising artists with the potential to reach the “top of scale”: many more than a single reviewer / listener can cover in reasonable depth.
+There are many, many more promising artists with the potential to reach the “top of scale”: more than a single reviewer / listener can possibly cover in reasonable depth.

 Recording at the “Right” Time